 If left untreated the insects will quickly strip a favorite tree or shrub of its foliage in as little as 5-7 days!
 While this often doesn’t kill the plant, the lack of foliage for photosynthesis can weaken the plant, making it more susceptible to further attacks from insects or pathogens.
 Always spray your plants before 7am or after 7pm to limit the exposure of insecticides to beneficial insects and pollinators.

 Over the last few years, the use of Japanese Beetle Traps have been sold in droves as a way to eliminate the insect from our yards and gardens.
 They were developed to track and capture the beetle as an early detection method many years ago.
 The traps use a very potent pheromone to attract the insects to the traps and can attract them for over a half-mile away!
+We suggest only using traps if you have a large property and placing your trap the furthest away from the trap.
 If your only alternative is to use a trap, place the trap away from your plants and garden.

 Know that you’re not alone in the fight against Japanese Beetles.
 The experts at Colonial Gardens are here to answer your questions and help find a solution to keep your plants healthy throughout the season.